-USA Lacking in Data Science and Tech Skills – Coursera Reports
+The USA is lacking in Data Science and Data Analytics Skills

 Recently Coursera revealed a surprising conclusion from its 1st annual Global Skills Index.
 This study looked at the skills database from some 38 million learners around the world taking over 3,000 courses and benchmarked 60 countries over 10 industries in the fields of Business, Technology and Data Science.